State Legislators Grill DMV Officials About Long Lines

 That response led to some pointed remarks from State Assembly member Jim Patterson of Fresno.

 “An audit is merely going to ask you to divulge and disclose and report,” said Patterson.
-“So to suggest that an audit in order to dig deep down into what you’re doing by a competent who has lots of history in finding errors and problems and helping us solve them is in your judgment a problem?
-Because you can’t deliver the basic information that a department director ought to immediately have at your disposal.”
+“So to suggest that an audit — in order to dig deep down into what you’re doing by a competent auditor who has lots of history in finding errors and problems and helping us solve them — is in your judgment a problem?
+Because you can’t deliver the basic information that a department director ought to immediately have at your disposal?”

 That sent Shiomoto backpedaling.